 There, I found this old wicker chair for $95.
 It’s super sturdy and I knew I would be able to find multiple places to use it in our home.
 It has that vintage charm and texture that I adore.
 It just needed a couple of new cushions and a blanket that I easily found at HomeGoods the following day.

 Another fun piece was this old silver mixer.
-Not that we make milkshakes often, I just luv how it looks in our vintage style kitchen.
+Not that we make milkshakes often, I just love how it looks in our vintage-style kitchen.

-Three wreaths on the front door of the home are such a favorite of mine for Christmas.
-Stop by the blog post, A Front Door Christmas Tradition to see more of my favorite front door!
-Christmas is now over though and I couldn’t bear getting rid of the wreaths just yet.
-So, I removed the red bows, added some green and white striped bows along with a driftwood sailboat that I found over the summer.
+Three wreaths on the home’s front door are such a favorite of mine for Christmas.
+Stop by the blog post, A Front Door Christmas Tradition, to see more of my favorite front door!
+Christmas is now over, though and I couldn’t bear getting rid of the wreaths just yet.
+So, I removed the red bows and added some green and white striped bows along with a driftwood sailboat that I found over the summer.
 I think the wreaths will now last us at least thru February!

 While in Maine, we always enjoy a good walk on the beach!